-This action item was completed in 2023.
+This action item was completed in 2023; it was a collaboration between basin NRDs, NeDNR, and UNL.
 NeDNR began the Basin-wide water market feasibility analysis with a review of scientific literature on the nature of water markets and analyses of existing water markets throughout the world.
 In May of 2023, NeDNR and the Basin NRDs, in conjunction with the UNL Public Policy Center, conducted a survey of Basin stakeholders to determine interest in water markets.
 The survey results indicated there was low interest amongst Basin stakeholders in a potential water market; a majority (55%) of respondents disagreed that they would be willing to buy and/or sell water in a potential water market (40% strongly disagreed).
-The report by NeDNR, which includes the report on survey results by the UNL Public Policy Center, will be available on the basin-wide plan website, https://rrbwp.nebraska.gov.
+The report by NeDNR, which includes the report on survey results by the UNL Public Policy Center, is available on the basin-wide plan website https://rrbwp.nebraska.gov.